 8) Pray at night

 The above tips are worships that can be done in a few minutes at any time in the day, but it is also highly encouraged to spend a long part of the night in prayer, if you can.
-Even though you may not be able to go to the Masjid, you can pray Taraweeh by yourself or with your family.
+Even though you may not be able to go to the masjid, you can pray Tarawih by yourself or with your family.
+(Here are the instructions for praying Tarawih).

 Abu Huraira reported, 'The Messenger of Allah (saw) encouraged standing for night prayer in the month of Ramadan, without imposing it on them.
 The Prophet would say, "Whoever stands in prayer during Ramadan due to faith and seeking reward, his previous sins will be forgiven"'.
 [Bukhari]